Category: Laundry

 • Reusable Fabric Bags – Tote bags, grocery bags, and cloth pouches

-What Shouldn’t Go in Wash and Fold?
+What Shouldn’t Go in Wash Dry Fold Laundry?

 While our laundry service covers a wide range of items, some garments and fabrics require dry cleaning or a more specialized cleaning approach: